Juris-M/jurism-docs/tutorial.rst

 .. image:: ./media/LangPrefsForJapaneseArticle.png

 Now it's time to add citations and a bibliography to our article.
-For some reason when we add a citation in Word, the red-bordered window that appears allows us to find works using roman characters  but not Japanese text.
-In order to insert citations to Japanese works we need to click the Jurism icon, then "Classic View", and then select the item we want to cite.

 .. raw:: html